 This dress pattern is a reproduction of the dress worn by Périe, in her husband's 1880 portrait of her entitled “In the Conservatory”.
 It is cut in the Natural Form style that became popular for a short time between the 1870s Bustle Period and the 1880s Bustle Period and features a draped Curaiss bodice with an attached bustle in the back and a skirt that is pleated to the stripe.
 The ¾ length sleeves are stitched along the shoulder and back of the arm instead of under the arm giving it the look of inset sleeves.
 Additional instructions for a simple, unpleated skirt are included for the less adventurous seamstress.

-This PDF Pattern is sized to fit American Girl® and Other Similarly Sized Dolls.
-To view the 16" and 18" bundled version of this pattern click here.
+This PDF Pattern by Thimbles and Acorns is sized to fit 18 inch American Girl® and Other Similarly Sized Dolls.

 Be sure to check out the Thimbles and Acorns Waterfall Bustle Pattern, which is a perfect accompaniment to this dress.